 Truman State University — Kirksville, MO

 Taner Edis was born in Istanbul, 1967, to Turkish and American parents.
-After completing his undergraduate work at Boğaziçi University, he received his Ph.D. from Johns Hopkins University in 1994, in theoretical and computational condensed matter physics.
-Working in diverse areas, from atmospheric modeling with collaborators at Lawrence Livermore National Laboratory to the philosophy of machine intelligence, he is currently professor of physics at Truman State University, Kirksville, MO.
+After completing his undergraduate work at Boğaziçi University, he received his Ph.D. from Johns Hopkins University in theoretical physics.
+Currently professor of physics at Truman State University, his present research interests focus on the philosophy and history of science.

-Edis's first book, The Ghost in the Universe: God in Light of Modern Science, an accessible defense of a naturalistic view of the world, was published by Prometheus Books, and received the Morris D. Forkosch award for "best humanist book of 2002."
-With Matt Young, he co-edited Why Intelligent Design Fails: A Scientific Critique of the New Creationism (Rutgers University Press, 2004).
-In 2006, his Science and Nonbelief (Greenwood Press) appeared.
-Most recently, he wrote An Illusion of Harmony: Science and Religion in Islam (Prometheus Books, 2007), which is a unique examination of science, religion and pseudoscience in a Muslim context.
+His books include The Ghost in the Universe: God in Light of Modern Science, an accessible defense of a naturalistic view of the world; Why Intelligent Design Fails: A Scientific Critique of the New Creationism, co-edited with Matt Young; Science and Nonbelief; and An Illusion of Harmony: Science and Religion in Islam, which is a unique examination of science, religion and pseudoscience in a Muslim context.
+His most recent book, Islam Evolving: Radicalism, Reformation, and the Uneasy Relationship with the Secular West, examines conflicts between Islamic and secular liberal political outlooks.